 Vintage is the new cool From living the vintage life style to living on the vintage dance, the swing dance era has brought me a lifetime of joy and happiness.
 First, I fell in love with the clothes and the hair-dos.
 Dancing and teaching all across the globe gave me the opportunity to share my knowledge about the vintage style, helping the girls to dress their hair like in the old movies.

 Swingout!
 Imagine a rollercoaster ride on your feet, that’s how I feel when the leader swings me across the dance floor.
 My passion is to spread this feeling to women every where.
 With my background as a professional translator, I can communicate the motions and techniques of swing dancing in fluent German, English and French.

 Pushing the boundaries My culture and upbringing imprinted a strong need for security in me.
 Living on swing dancing is not exactly the most obvious and easy way to achieve security in your life.
 When I’m sometimes wondering if all will work out well, Ali jumps in and re-paints the big picture for me and points out our achievements.
 He’s my rock and he surely rocks!
 Him dreaming up the big plans and me filtering and challenging them has made it possible to live an exciting life as a dancer and a swing dance evangelist.

-As I write this, the SwingStep team includes people from many backgrounds: Germany, Canada, China, Sweden, Persia and Israel.
-Many more nationalities are scheduled to join early next year.
+As I write this, the SwingStep team includes people from many backgrounds: Germany, Sweden, Canada and Russia.
 Two team members are married, one is lesbian.
 Some are vegetarian, others pescetarian or carnivore.
 Most the team speaks German fluently, others less so, some not at all.